slamora/brackets-wiki/User-Key-Bindings.md

 ## JSON Data Format

-The JSON  dta format is:
+The JSON  data format is:

     {
         "overrides": {